Last Updated on 11/08/24 by Rose Palmer

 Indoor public spaces moving forward to aft:

-Princess Theater upper level – Top level of the two story theater.
+Princess Theater upper level – top level of the two story theater.

 The Shops of Princess – More options for spending my money.

-Crooners Bar – Very intimate and popular area to sit and listen to piano player/singer.
+Crooners Bar – very intimate and popular area to sit and listen to piano player/singer.
 I always tried to grab a seat here early because they filled up quickly and people stayed a long time.

-Explorers Lounge – Another large lounge, decorated with exotic African themes.
-A Variety of fun programs were offered here each day.
+Explorers Lounge – another large lounge, decorated with exotic African themes.
+A variety of fun programs were offered here each day.

-Internet café -This was the spot where I went to get all my internet and Medallion questions answered.
+Internet café -this was the spot where I went to get all my internet and Medallion questions answered.
 It was a big, modern space with lots of seating and quiet corners that were usually not very busy.

-Oceanfront- Offering a variety of Medallion accessories for purchase.
+Oceanfront- offering a variety of Medallion accessories for purchase.

-Photo Gallery – The place to find and buy all those photos taken by the Princess photographers.
+Photo Gallery – the place to find and buy all those photos taken by the Princess photographers.

-Club Fusion – Another large entertainment venue where a varied selection of activities, lectures, and music was available throughout the day and into the night.
+Club Fusion – another large entertainment venue where a varied selection of activities, lectures, and music was available throughout the day and into the night.

 At the back and on the right hand side next to the stage in Club Fusion were a set of circular stairs that took me to the Wake View Bar on deck 6.
 This was the only access to this space.
 The bar here was not staffed but this was a very cozy and usually overlooked seating area.